+Skipping meals and health risks.
 Skipping meals has potential negative consequences.
 Doing so can have negative effects on one’s health.
 These negative health effects include: weight gain, binge eating, lower metabolism levels, impairing of mental focus and an increase in the risk of developing diabetes.

 Some people might think skipping meals can be beneficial because they are consuming fewer calories, hoping to lose weight.
 Unfortunately, this isn’t the case.
 In fact, skipping meals can actually lead to an increase in binge eating.
 Skipping a meal makes someone feel hungrier and leads to eating more than normal.
 Additionally, those that skip meals actually burn fewer calories and have less energy.
 This has to do with an individual’s metabolism.
 When food is consumed, metabolism levels rise.
 Without food to digest, metabolism levels go down.
 No food in an empty stomach means there is no energy to gain.
 When food is finally consumed, metabolism levels rise but food may be stored because the body has no idea when it will get fed again.
 Mental concentration is also impaired by skipping meals.
 Without food in the body, there isn’t any glucose to absorb.
 Glucose is the primary energy source for the brain and central nervous system.
 Without glucose, memory, focus and concentration are impaired.
 Moreover, the risk of Type 2 diabetes increases.
 Those who skip meals and eat more in one sitting, have higher blood sugar levels and insulin responses.
 This puts these individuals at a greater risk for Type 2 diabetes than those who eat meals regularly.